GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### The ratio of time spent reading versus writing is well over 10 to 1.
-We are constantly reading old code as part of the effort to write new code.
+> ### More computing sins are committed in the name of efficiency (without necessarily achieving it) than for any other single reason - including blind stupidity.
 >
-> ~ *Robert C. Martin*
+> ~ *William Wulf*

 ---
 ## 🏎 Quick Facts